Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Scholarships

-The Common Law Section offers several scholarships and bursaries for first-year students.
+The Common Law Section offers scholarships and bursaries for first-year students.
 While some require an application, others are offered automatically.

 Financial Aid